-This nature preserve is 75.4 hectares (186.3 acres) of mixed forest along the banks of the Keswick River.
+This nature preserve is 75.4 hectares (186.3 acres) of mixed forest along the banks of the Keswick River, providing important habitat for wildlife.

 Access and Activities